concerning AC's post-war 2 Litre Saloon

 Make sure that the brake rods across the back axle, are not chafing against anything.
 The longer rod might leave marks on the back of the differential casing.
 I fitted a slitted piece of fuel hose over the rod.
 Both rods might also touch bolts securing the axle hasps, when the axle bottoms.
 Jack up the chassis and see if the rods touch the bolts.
 If so, refit the bolts with washers under the heads.

 Up to 1949 (to chassis EL1239), front brakes were Girling Hydrastatic.
 Girling dropped this system after a couple of years, so, although fairly advanced in design, they must have given trouble.
 The pistons are more likely to seize, because they move a very short distance.
 The shoes have no return springs, but near their base, they have a "bias spring" (or "balance spring").
 It is important to have the correct spring, otherwise the brakes might drag, or the linings might lift off the drums (they're supposed to touch lightly when released).
 Girling part number for this spring is GB38848.
+It is also helpful to pack some red rubber grease into the rubber dust covers on the wheel cylinders.
+This helps to prevent seizure.

 Float chambers spraying out fuel